tymoteuszbilski/idze/README.md

 # idze
-idea for an traveling forum
+idea for a traveling forum